12 FAM 000

 Incident response plan: The documentation of a predetermined set of instructions or procedures to detect, respond to, and limit consequences of a malicious cyber-attack against an organization’s information system(s).

-Information owner: Official with statutory or operational authority for specified information and responsibility for establishing the controls for its generation, collection, processing, dissemination, and disposal.
+Information Owner: Official with statutory or operational authority for specified information and responsibility for establishing the controls for its generation, collection, processing, dissemination, and disposal.
+Alternatively called an Information Steward.

 Information resources: The information and related resources, such as personnel, equipment, funds, and information technology, used by an organization.